Javascript is not enabled.

 These aren’t the only types of artificial intelligence but can give you a glimpse of what’s out there.

 Conversational AI.
 Advanced technology that allows computer programs to understand and respond to questions in everyday language, something that tech experts call natural language processing.
 This type of artificial intelligence includes chatbots and virtual assistants.
-Both generative and traditional AI are conversational.
+Both generative and predictive AI are conversational.

 Rule-based chatbots.
 These computer programs, which you’ll often encounter in customer service settings on websites, use scripts and information on a particular topic to generate answers to questions.
-At its most basic, if a customer asks a specific query, then the bot responds with an answer already in its memory.
+At its most basic, if a customer asks a specific query, the bot responds with an answer already in its memory.

 Although developments in artificial intelligence have been taking place since the mid-1950s, it took decades before the technology captured the public’s fascination with twin triumphs.
 In October 2011, a month after IBM’s Watson supercomputer defeated beloved Jeopardy! champion Ken Jennings, Apple added its Siri digital assistant to iPhones.

-Now, OpenAI isn’t the only company exploring and exploiting AI technology on the front lines.
+These days, OpenAI isn’t the only company exploring and exploiting AI technology on the front lines.
 Generative AI chatbots are trained on what techies refer to as large language models (LLMs), mammoth sets of data culled from the internet.

-It's worth emphasizing that these remain early days for AI, even though the technology was born 67 years ago.
+It’s worth emphasizing that these remain early times for AI, even though the technology was born 67 years ago.
 Chatbots are still beset by incomplete data and inaccuracies.
 They often spit out stuff that sounds plausible but is wrong or misleading, commonly known as “hallucinations.”

-Given the daily stream of headlines, you need a scorecard to keep track of what every company is doing in the space, or at the very least, wish you could unleash an AI bot to help you stay on top of the topic.
+Given the daily stream of headlines, you need a scorecard to keep track of what every company is doing in the space or, at the very least, wish you could unleash an AI bot to help you stay on top of the topic.

-Here’s a summary of what some leading AI companies have been up to lately, and how you might engage with AI now or in the near future.
+Here’s a summary of what some leading AI companies have been up to lately and how you might engage with AI now or in the near future.

 ChatGPT rolled out Nov.
 30, 2022, as mostly text-based, meaning you had to type a prompt into a computer and wait, usually not long, for a result.

 On Sept.
-25 of this year, OpenAI began rolling out fresh voice and image capabilities for ChatGPT.
+25 of this year, OpenAI began bringing out fresh voice and image capabilities for ChatGPT.
 But for now, you must either be a business customer or subscribe to a $20-a-month ChatGPT Plus plan.

 If you do, you can snap a picture of a landmark while sightseeing and have a live conversation with the bot about what you’re looking at.
 You might take a picture of your refrigerator or pantry to get ideas for dinner, something you might previously have needed to Google, tried to consult a recipe app or rummaged through your own cookbooks for inspiration.